bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

-We illustrate the BSQT on the five GDP series with the \code{"AWB"} (default) bootstrap method of \cite{SmeekesUrbain14RM} and \cite{FSU20}: \begin{CodeChunk} \begin{CodeInput} R> BSQT_out <- BSQTtest(MacroTS[, 1:5], verbose = TRUE, do_parallel = TRUE) \end{CodeInput} \begin{CodeOutput} There are 0 stationary time series.
-Details of the BSQT sequential tests: Unit H0 Unit H1 Test statistic p-value Step 1 0 1 -1.045657 0.3346673 \end{CodeOutput} \end{CodeChunk} The number of stationary time series is printed to the console (\verb|verbose = TRUE|), together with details on the number of series $p_k$ to be tested as stationary in step $k$ under $H_0$ and $H_1$ (first two columns), and the test-statistic and $p$-value (last two columns) for each of the sequential steps until no rejection occurs.
-The latter information is also accessible through the output slot \code{BSQT\_sequence}, details on the (non) rejection of the unit root null for each of the series separately can be accessed via the slot \code{rej_H0}, similar to the function \fct{iADFtest}.
+Sequence of tests: H0: # I(0) H1: # I(0) tstat p-value Step 1 0 1 -1.046 0.3347 \end{CodeOutput} \end{CodeChunk} The details on the number of series $p_k$ to be tested as stationary in step $k$ under $H_0$ and $H_1$ (first two columns) is printed to the console, together with, the test-statistic and $p$~value (last two columns) for each of the sequential steps until no rejection occurs.
+The latter information is also accessible through the output slot \code{details\$SQT}, information on the (non) rejection of the unit root null for each of the series separately can be accessed via the slot \code{rejections}.